 Depending on whom you ask (and depending on factors such as industry and role), the average time to hire is between 36 and 52 days.
 But because sourcing nurtures relationships with talent long before the need to fill a role arises, you’ve got a pipeline of pre-qualified, vetted talent to reach out to when something opens up, shortening the cycle and filling roles quickly after they’re identified.
 You’re no longer sitting around waiting for the right person to apply; and you’ve already started the “screening process”—after all, you reached out to them based on information on their LinkedIn profiles, or what you saw of their open source projects or design portfolios.
 That’s why sourced candidates are more than 2x as efficient to hire.
 At Gem, some of our customers have seen roles filled up to four times faster, thanks to the ready pipelines sourcing generates.

 Of course, reducing time-to-fill reduces costs across the board.
-54% of HR professionals recently said that sourcing cuts their recruitment costs.

 It Improves Workforce Diversity